-A few shippers have attempted to slightly raise pricing, but overall this market is steady.
+Supplies have picked up.
+This market is softer.
 Expect production in Mexico to have moderate to good availability for the entire week.
 Small sizing continues to be the sizing most readily available.
 Mexico's weather in the growing regions continues to be favorable.